EvgeniyPy/python-project-49/README.md

 `cd python-project-49`

+3. Run `make package-install` for setup

+4. Run `brain-games` (If everything installed correct, you will see greeting message.)

-3. Run one of the games
+5. Run one of the games

 `brain-even`